IAIAE/canvas-path/readme.md

 # performance

-`new LinePath()` don't hold any timer in it. so, if you donot use it, it will released by the GC, that's makes it easy-to-use, and plain to handle.
+`new Path()` don't hold any timer in it. so, if you donot use it, it will released by the GC, that's makes it easy-to-use, and plain to handle.

 ![](https://github.com/IAIAE/canvas-path/blob/master/images/perf.png)